paulmatdonovan/my-personal-website/README.md

 Roadmap
 I may update this website in the future if I decide to use it for promoting my writing or other projects.
 Contributing
 Any suggestions for improvement are welcome.
-It would e aprecated if you could email me and let me know what changes would be off benefit.
+It would e aprecated if you could email me and let me know what changes would be of benefit.
 Authors and acknowledgment
 Thanks to Academy Xi for training in basic CSS and HTML.
 License
 For open source projects, say how it is licensed.
 Project status
-The project is an assesment for acourse and as yet is in test phase.
+The project is an assessment for acourse and as yet is in test phase.